-Whether you want to relax with a croissant and a cup of coffee or go all out with a breakfast pizza, you can do it at Otter Creek Bakery Great outdoor seating, coffee drinks, and centrally located on college street.
+Whether you want to relax with a croissant and a cup of coffee or go all out with a breakfast pizza, you can do it at Otter Creek Bakery Great outdoor seating with coffee drinks, and it’s centrally located on College sSreet.

 Otter Creek Bakery is open from 7 am – 2:30 pm from Monday through Wednesday, and 7 am – 4:30 pm from Thursday through Saturday.

 After breakfast, take some time to stroll around downtown.
 Pop into a few shops and check out the view of Middlebury Falls.

 Did you know that the Morgan horse is one of the earliest horse breeds developed in the United States and that it is the state animal of Vermont?
 I’ve been visiting the Morgan Horse Farm ever since I was a kid and read Justin Morgan Had a Horse by Marguerite Henry.
 This is a working horse farm that was created in 1907 to improve the breed.
 1n 1951, it was transferred to the University of Vermont.

 Take a tour of this beautiful farm and learn about the history of the Morgan horse.
 The views alone are worth the trip, but the horses make it extra special!
 Advanced registration for tours is currently required.

 Read Next: 95+ of the Best Things to do in Vermont

 3 Squares Cafe is a casual, eclectic cafe in Vergennes Vermont, which you’ll drive through on your way to Shelburne.